rcardin/rcardin.github.io/_drafts/optional-is-the-new-mandatory.markdown

 The above code returns an `Optional.empty` value if the name of the user is equal to the `String` `"Riccardo"`.

 Another interesting method of the Java `Optional` type is `orElseThrow`.
-This method allows us to choose which exception to rise in case of an empty optional object.
+This method allows us to choose which exception to rising in case of an empty `Optional` object.

 It worth reporting the answer that Brian Goetz gave to the StackOverflow question, [Should Java 8 getters return optional type?](https://stackoverflow.com/questions/26327957/should-java-8-getters-return-optional-type).

 > NEVER call `Optional.get` unless you can prove it will never be `null`; instead use one of the safe methods like `orElse` or `ifPresent`.
 In retrospect, we should have called get something like `getOrElseThrowNoSuchElementException` or something that made it far clearer that this was a highly dangerous method that undermined the whole purpose of Optional in the first place.
 Lesson learned.

 ### Kotlin
-The Kotlin programming languages does not have a built-in support to something that is similar to the Scala `Option` type or to the Java `Optional` type.
+The Kotlin programming language does not have built-in support for something similar to the Scala `Option` type or the Java `Optional` type.
 The reason why is mainly that the language support _compile-time_ null checking.

 In Kotlin every type has two variants.
 Continuing our previous example, Kotlin defines both the `User`, and the `User?` type.
-A reference of the first type cannot be `null`, whereas an instance of the `User?` type can hold also the `null` value.
-To make the things work, any non-nullable type is a child type of the corresponding nullable type.
+A reference of the first type cannot be `null`, whereas an instance of the `User?` type can also hold the `null` value.
+Any non-nullable type is a child type of the corresponding nullable type.

 In other words, Kotlin attempts to solve the problem by forcing you to handle null references.
 Kotlin forces you to handle the exception or to take full responsibility.
-For example, you can't use the deferencing operator, the `.` (dot), if you are managing _nullable_ type.
+For example, you can't use the dereferencing operator, the `.` (dot), if you are managing _nullable_ type.
 The following code won't even compile.

 {% highlight kotlin %}
 val maybeUser: User? = repository.findById("some id")
 val longName = maybeUser.name + maybeUser.name
 {% endhighlight %}

 Kotlin tries to prevent `NullPointerException` for you.
 The _safe call_ operator, `.?` must be used in this case.
-It checks if the refence is `null`, and if it is not, it calls the method on it, propagates the `null` value otherwise.
+It checks if the reference is `null`, and if it is not, it calls the method on it, propagates the `null` value otherwise.

 {% highlight kotlin %}
 val maybeUser: User? = repository.findById("some id")